KirstenZimmerman/Data-Science-Final-311/README.md

 # Customer Churn Prediction – MAT 311 Final Project

-This repository contains my end-to-end machine learning workflow for predicting customer churn as part of the MAT 311: Introduction to Data Science final project.
-The goal is to prepare the dataset, explore key patterns, engineer features, build multiple predictive models, and generate a submission for a Kaggle competition evaluated using ROC AUC.
+This repository contains my machine learning workflow for predicting customer churn as part of the MAT 311: Introduction to Data Science final project.
+The goal is to prepare the dataset, explore key patterns, engineer features, build multiple predictive models, and generate a submission for a Kaggle competition.

 ## Purpose

-The project follows a production-style organizational structure modeled after industry best practices and the course guidelines.
-Each step—data loading, cleaning, feature engineering, modeling, evaluation, and prediction—is separated into modular scripts under src/ for clear reproducibility.
+This project follows a production-style structure where each stage of the machine learning workflow is implemented using reusable scripts within the src/ directory to ensure clarity and reproducibility.

-Jupyter notebooks serve only for EDA and experimentation, while main.py runs the complete pipeline.
+Jupyter notebooks are used only for exploratory data analysis and experimentation, while main.py runs the complete pipeline from raw data to model evaluation and final predictions.
+This design makes it easy to rerun the entire workflow from the command line.

-This project can be used both to fulfill course requirements and as a well-organized portfolio example demonstrating end-to-end machine learning workflow skills

 ## Project layout